Dynamical Dark Energy and the Unresolved Hubble Tension: Multi-model Constraints from DESI 2025 and Other Probes: Cosmological Constraints and Model Comparison

 \subsection{Evolution of the Dark Energy Equation of State}

-The redshift evolution of the dark energy equation of state, $w(z)$, provides crucial insights into cosmic acceleration.
+The redshift evolution of the dark energy EoS parameter, $w(z)$, provides crucial insights into cosmic acceleration.
 Figure~\ref{fig:w_z} shows the constraints for each model and dataset, revealing strong evidence for time-varying dark energy.

 With CMB+lensing data alone (Fig.~\ref{fig:w_z}, top-left), both $w$CDM and $w_0 w_a$CDM favor phantom behavior ($w < -1$) across all redshifts.
 This aligns with the Bayesian evidence in Section~\ref{subsec:logB}, indicating early-universe data prefer a phantom phase.
 In contrast, the $\phi$CDM model yields $w(z)$ asymptotically approaching $-1$, consistent with its prohibition of phantom crossing.